Australian workplace culture

 Conversation at work

-Meetings often start with social chit-chat to break the ice.
+In Australian workplace culture, meetings often start with social chit-chat to break the ice.
 Joining in and sharing a little bit about your personal life with your workmates (if you feel comfortable doing so) can help you build great working relationships and get to know your colleagues better.

 A general rule many Aussies follow is avoiding any mention of religion or politics at work to avoid offending anyone or starting an argument.